-After the Ribbentrop-Molotov agreement of August 1939 assigned Bessarabia to the Soviet sphere of interest, the Kingdom of Romania was pressured by the Soviet Union and Nazi Germany, in the summer and autumn of 1940, into handing over disputed territories to the Soviet Union (Bessarabia, Northern Bukovina and Dorohoi), Hungary (Northern Transylvania) and Bulgaria (Southern Dobruja).
+After the Ribbentrop-Molotov agreement of August 1939 assigned Bessarabia to the Soviet sphere of interest, the Kingdom of Romania was pressured by the Soviet Union and Nazi Germany into handing over disputed territories to the Soviet Union (Bessarabia, Northern Bukovina and Dorohoi), Hungary (Northern Transylvania) and Bulgaria (Southern Dobruja) in the summer and autumn of 1940.
 King Carol II was forced to abdicate in July 1940.
 In his place, General Ion Antonescu formed a government with the far-right Iron Guard party, proclaiming the National Legionary State.
-It lasted until January 1941, when Antonescu suppressed the Iron Guard.
+It lasted until January 1941, when Antonescu suppressed an Iron Guard coup and forced them out of government.
 On 20 November 1940, Romania officially joined the Axis alliance.
 Romania participated in the German invasion of the Soviet Union in June 1941.
-Subsequently, Romania regained Northern Bukovina and Bessarabia and also administered its own zone of occupation on Soviet territory in Transnistria.
-The Antonescu regime was overthrown in the summer of 1944, as Soviet troops began entering the country from the East.
-Romania declared war on Germany in late August and went on to fight alongside the Red Army.
+Subsequently, Romania regained Northern Bukovina and Bessarabia and also administered its own zone of occupation in Soviet territory in Transnistria.
+The Antonescu regime was overthrown in the summer of 1944, as Soviet troops began entering the country from the east.
+Romania declared war on Germany in late August that same year and went on to fight alongside the Red Army.

-The former State Archives of Romania were under a Soviet organisational model until 1996 when they became the National Archives of Romania, organised by the Ministry of the Interior and Administrative Reform.
+The former State Archives of Romania were under a Soviet organizational model until 1996 when they became the National Archives of Romania, reorganized by the Ministry of the Interior and Administrative Reform.
 There are now 42 regional branches, one in each county of Romania and one in Bucharest, with documents specifically related to the city.
 Parts of the Second World War Romanian archives were captured by the former Soviet Union.
 There are also private archives.

 EHRI Research (Summary)

 Outside of Romania, EHRI was able to identify vast Holocaust-relevant collections at the United States Holocaust Memorial Museum, which holds numerous selected records from various Romanian archives, institutions, organisations and individuals pertaining to the Holocaust period.
 They contain important source material produced by central government bodies, military and civilian authorities.
 Furthermore, Yad Vashem possesses important Holocaust-relevant material on Romania, such as the Wilhelm Filderman Archive: Chairman of the Federation of Jewish Communities in Romania, 1924-1947, and the Romanian Collection, which contains documentation on the fate of Romanian Jews during the Holocaust period.
-Due to Romania’s expansion into Soviet territory during the Second World War, vast collections of Holocaust-relevant sources regarding Romania could also be identified in Ukraine, especially at the State Archives of the Odessa and Mykolaiv Oblasts.
+Due Romania’s expansion into Soviet territory during the Second World War, vast collections of Holocaust-relevant sources regarding Romania could also be identified in Ukraine, especially at the State Archives of the Odessa and Mykolaiv Oblasts, and in Moldova.